 In this webinar, we will see patients with disorders of consciousness (DoC) continue to have limited access to inpatient rehabilitation, despite the increasing amount of evidence showing the benefits of rehabilitative interventions.
 This poses detrimental consequences in functional recovery and outcome for this patient population.
 In this webinar, we will discuss common barriers, fundamental causes of such barriers, and how to overcome those barriers to advocate for rehabilitation for this patient population.
 There will be a discussion on how to justify inpatient rehabilitation to the payers using current literature and data.

-Registration - Disorders of Consciousness Webinar
+Recording - Disorders of Consciousness Webinar

 Equal Play, Equal Protection: Towards Understanding Brain Injury in Female Athletes